-Despite being included on the city's list of potentially eligible historic properties, and being a contributing structure to the downtown National Historic Landmark District, developers recently announced plans to demolish the historic property and the neighboring Fit2Run, a local runners’ "superstore" which is housed in a historic residential structure.
+Despite being included on the city's list of potentially eligible historic properties, and being a contributing structure to the downtown National Historic Landmark District, developers recently announced plans to demolish the historic property.

-The proposed project includes a 35-story condo tower attached to a 13-story hotel.
+The proposed project features a 28-story condo tower at 330 feet.

-A demolition request submitted in May and scheduled for review in July has been withdrawn.
+A demolition request submitted in May of 2022 and scheduled for review in July has been withdrawn.